 The withdrawal of Russia from the war in 1917 released substantial numbers of German troops for use elsewhere.
 Aware that submarine warfare had failed to defeat Britain and that large numbers of American troops would soon be committed to the war, the Germans prepared for their final offensive in the west.

 Field Marshal Haig’s British divisions were all under-strength in infantry.
-The government was unwilling to send more troops to the Western Front so Haig was forced to reduce the number of infantry battalions in his divisions.
+The government was unwilling to send more troops to the Western Front so Haig was forced to reduce the number of infantry battalions in his divisions from 12 to nine.

 In mid-February 1918, 81 German divisions faced Haig’s 59 and for the first time in three years the British had to prepare to face a major attack.
 Haig could not afford to give ground near to the Channel coast, so the northern sector of his front was most heavily defended.
 Further south his forces were more thinly spread.